Child & Language Development

 Learning Graphic

-As I was making the graphic, I kept thinking about how all of the required pieces come together to support the success of the student.
-If one factor is missing, the structure of support around the student isn't as strong.
-If any of the bricks that are designated as barriers are added to the structure, it becomes uneven and less effective.
-If one of the factors that impact learning (the 2 columns leading up to the Theory of Mind piece) is taken away, the structure becomes unstable and the student isn't as supported as possible.
-For example, if a DHH student is not provided visual access to lesson materials and supportive nutrition, two pieces would be gone, making the structure incomplete.
+Within the structure, all the required pieces come together to support the student's success.
+If one factor is missing, the support structure around the student is weaker.
+If any bricks designated as barriers are added to the structure, the structure becomes uneven and less effective.
+If one of the factors that impact learning (the two columns leading up to the Theory of Mind piece) is removed, the structure becomes unstable, and the student is not as well supported as possible.
+For example, if a deaf or hard of hearing student is not provided visual access to lesson materials and supportive nutrition, two pieces would be gone, making the structure incomplete.

 Overarching Reflection